Sago Studio 2018 - Complete!

-The communities of Tutu Beach and Hanuabada, just outside Port Moresby, are set to host Sago Studio 2018 in January and February next year when a team of Australian and Papua New Guinean university students will collaborate on a series of projects aimed at improving village sanitation over a two week period.
+The communities of Tutu Beach and Hanuabada, just outside Port Moresby, have just hosted Sago Studio 2018 throughout January and February 2018.
+The programme saw a team of Australian and Papua New Guinean university students and professionals from the fields of architecture and sustainability collaborate on a series of projects aimed at improving village health through infrastructure research and improvements.

-At Tutu Beach two teams will be working with lauded PNG politician, Dame Carol Kidu, to improve village sanitation and thereby support her efforts to establish a Learning Centre focussed on her library of resources that document the birth of the nation in 1975.
-A master-planning team will undertake a comprehensive study of Tutu Beach to locate all learning and sanitation facilities.
-A second construction team will build two dehydration toilets for the future use of students and visitors to the Learning Centre.
+At Tutu Beach two teams worked with lauded PNG politician, Dame Carol Kidu, to improve village sanitation and thereby support her efforts to establish a Learning Centre focussed on her library of resources that document the birth of the nation in 1975.
+A master-planning team undertook a comprehensive study of Tutu Beach to locate all existing structures and proposed sanitation facilities.
+A larger construction team collaborated with community members to construct two dehydration toilets for the future use of village families and visitors to Tutu Beach and its Learning Centre.

 Hanuabada Sanitation Research